asean-rssa/tf_azure_deployment/adb-basic-demo/modules/autoscaling_cluster/README.md

-### Module: autoscaling_cluster
+### Brief example of tf modules

-This is a mini module for autoscaling cluster.
+A mini example to show modules in tf.